layoutBox/PinLayout/README.md

     viewA.pin.all().margin(10)
 ```

-The same results can be achieved using:
+The same results can also be achieved using:

 ```swift
     view.pin.all(10)